-Develop storytelling skills in video, audio, photo and mobile.
+Develop storytelling skills in video, audio and photo.

 M.S. students have many opportunities to learn and develop multimedia journalism skills during the fall and spring semesters.
-Students have options for taking production classes in these disciplines: video storytelling, audio storytelling, photojournalism and mobile journalism.
+Students have options for taking production classes in these disciplines: video storytelling, audio storytelling and photojournalism.
 Additionally, most non-production classes also feature some multimedia production training.

 Students are given intensive instruction in the use of professional multimedia tools, but classes are always deeply focused on developing reporting and storytelling skills.